Unravelling the Links between Housing Quality and Mental Health: It’s in our DNA

 If you found this of interest, check out a selection of other resources curated on the Housing LIN’s dedicated housing and mental health pages at: https://www.housinglin.org.uk/Topics/browse/HousingMentalHealth/

-We are also delighted that Faye will be joining our HAPPI Hour webinar on Tuesday 16 July 2024 from 4pm – 5pm where she will delve deeper into the connections between housing quality, DNA methylation and mental health during the session.
-Secure your FREE spot here!
+We were also delighted that Faye joined our HAPPI Hour webinar on Tuesday 16 July 2024 from 4pm – 5pm when she dived deeper into the connections between housing quality, DNA methylation and mental health during the session.
+Watch the recording here!

 Published to coincide with Mental Health Awareness Week, 13-19 May 2024